borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 sent to Borg. borgmatic is also responsible for cleaning up (deleting) these snapshots after a backup completes.

+borgmatic is smart enough to look at the parent (and grandparent, etc.) directories of each of your `source_directories` to discover any subvolumes.
+For instance, let's say you add `/var/log` and `/var/lib` to your source directories, but `/var` is a subvolume. borgmatic will discover that and snapshot `/var` accordingly.
+This also works even with nested subvolumes;
+borgmatic selects the subvolume that's the "closest" parent to your source directories.

 Additionally, borgmatic rewrites the snapshot file paths so that they appear at their original subvolume locations in a Borg archive.
 For instance, if your subvolume exists at `/var/subvolume`, then the snapshotted files will appear